pulumi/registry/themes/default/content/registry/packages/command/_index.md

 ---
+# This file was moved to github.com/pulumi/pulumi-command/docs/_index.md in https://github.com/pulumi/pulumi-command/pull/606.
+# Future edits should be made there.
+#
+# Do not edit by hand unless you're certain you know what you are doing!
 title: Command
 meta_desc: The Pulumi Command Provider enables you to execute commands and scripts either locally or remotely as part of the Pulumi resource model.
 layout: package